egXcoder/news_fetcher/README.md

 ## Notice
-- No need to create a class for FetchContext, since it will already live as DTO (then no confusion)
+- No need to create an eloquent model for FetchContext, since it will already live as DTO (then no confusion)